Get

 divider 2 cats

-The 4 Reasons Why Your Cat Sits on Things You Are Using
+The 4 Possible Reasons Why Your Cat Sits on Things You Are Using

 1. It Smells Like You

 Cats have a powerful sense of smell.
-They also know and love your scent.
-In fact, their sense of smell is forty times more sensitive than that of humans, and they are guided primarily by what they smell rather than what they can see.
+They also know and seek your scent, as it’s familiar.
+In fact, their sense of smell is believed to be around 14 times more sensitive than that of humans, and they rely on it when exploring their environment.

 When your cat sits on something you are using, it may be because the scent is stronger on the things you are using now.
 Since the items you use will smell like you, it is a happy, comforting place for them.

-So, in the future, when your cat is annoying you and climbing on whatever you are using, remember that it just wants to feel safe and cuddle with you.
+So, in the future, when your cat is annoying you and climbing on whatever you are using, remember that they may just want to feel safe and cuddle with you.

 Cat-smelling-laundry-basket